Editor's Note: This article originally was published Sept. 22, 2008. It has been updated for accuracy.

-"It was like being hit by a Mack truck : it was an unbelievable change," Thomsen told an audience last month at an arthritis presentation at Yampa Valley Medical Center.
+"It was like being hit by a Mack truck : it was an unbelievable change," Thomsen said during an arthritis presentation at Yampa Valley Medical Center last year.

-Despite the seriousness of her condition, Thomsen still is able to swim, golf, work as a dietician and enjoy life.
-She attributes this largely to medication but also to a healthy lifestyle that includes maintaining her ideal weight and eating nutritious foods, such as salmon and anchovies - sources of omega-3 fatty acids that help reduce inflammation and encourage a healthy heart.
+Despite the seriousness of her condition, Thomsen is still able to swim, golf, work as a dietician and enjoy life.
+She attributes this largely to medication but also to a healthy lifestyle that includes maintaining her ideal weight and eating nutritious foods, such as salmon and anchovies - sources of omega-3 fatty acids which help reduce inflammation and encourage a healthy heart.

 "I'm a living, breathing example that there is hope with RA," Thomsen said.

 About one in five adults in the U.S. are diagnosed with a form of arthritis, which is the leading cause of disability among adults, according to the Centers for Disease Control and Prevention.